Piano Recital: Konstantin Scherbakov

 - Chant épique (“Epic song”) in F♯ minor

 - Harpes éoliennes (“Aeolian harps”) in D major

 - Ronde des sylphes (“Dance of the sylphs”) in G major

 - Elégie en mémoire de François Liszt (“Elegy in memory of Franz Liszt”) in E minor

 The studies selected in this recital are highlighted in bold.

 The Tchaikovsky sonata may have been very demanding already.
-However, the selection of six Études from Lypunov’s op.11 went much above that in technical challenges:
+However, the selection of six Études from op.11 by Sergei Lyapunov went much above that in technical challenges:

 VIII.
 Chant épique

 Étude No.8 begins as an arpeggio study, in which one could admire the artist’s excellent dynamic control.
-However, this is followed by a technically very challenging, intricate section: it start with simple staccatos, but then evolves into a complex mix of chord sequences in both hands, mixed with wide-spanning broken chords, again in both hands.
-This makes the Berceuse sound like child’s play: No.8 appears to require three or four hands.
+However, this is followed by a technically very challenging, intricate section.
+It start with simple staccatos, but then evolves into a complex mix of chord sequences in both hands, mixed with wide-spanning broken chords, again in both hands.
+This makes the Berceuse sound like child’s play.
+In contrast, in No.8, Lyapunov appeared to write for three or four hands.
 The study culminates in a broad climax, then returns to the arpeggios.
 Ultimately, it ends in a second, virtuosic build-up, first a swirling Allegro vivo, and finally a Presto.
 Fascinating!

 V. Nuit d’été